SatinderSinghSaini/Advance-React/README.md

 # Validation of Props Data

 PropTypes is used for validating the data coming through props.
 We can define the shape of object and data types of object fields

+# Filter Article List

+npm i lodash.debounce lodash.pickby
+Used debounce and pickby methods of lodash for implementing filter functionality